Interview with David Reddy of Knight Frank

 We do not only expect to see the bounce in occupier demand arising from Brexit to come solely from financial occupiers.
 The technology, media and telecoms (TMT) sector in the UK could also come under pressure due to Brexit, as uncertainty over immigration and visas could have a large impact on this sector given that the typical workforce in a TMT firm is internationally diverse.

-Is Park West well placed to accommodate an influx of UK and international firms?
+Are suburban business parks like Park West well placed to accommodate an influx of UK and international firms?

 Park West is extremely well-positioned to accommodate an influx of UK and international firms.
 Home to a fluid and competitive mix of both domestic and multinational occupiers, Park West provides a low-cost, corporate environment close to both the city centre and the airport.